 - 1-2 cups grape tomatoes

 - Cook pasta according to package directions.
-Drain in colander and pour running cold water over pasta, while stirring, until completely cooled.
-Allow to drain fully before pouring it into a large bowl.1 box bowtie pasta
+Drain in a colander and pour running cold water over pasta, while stirring, until completely cooled.
+Allow the pasta to drain fully before pouring it into a large bowl.1 box bowtie pasta

 - Cover and refrigerate until ready to serve.
-Keeps well for three days in refrigerator.
+Keeps well for three days in the refrigerator.

 In daily life we must see that it is not happiness that makes us grateful, but gratefulness that makes us happy.

 Brother David Steindl-Rast